Brexit deal will need clear approval by UK parliament: Raab

 “Anything other than a straightforward approval of the deal will bring with it huge uncertainty for business, consumers and citizens,” Raab added.

-The comments refer to the vote on whatever deal Prime Minister Theresa May is able to reach with Brussels in the coming weeks.
-The vote is likely to become a flashpoint for divisions within May’s Conservative party, and it is not clear she has enough support to win it under her current plan.

-The government needs to win the vote in order to ratify the agreement but opponents are likely to try to amend the wording of the motion to make parliament’s approval subject to extra conditions, such as a second referendum.
+The government needs to win the vote in order to ratify any agreement but opponents are likely to try to amend the wording of the motion to make parliament’s approval subject to extra conditions, such as a second Brexit referendum.

 In a memorandum attached to the letter, the government set out concerns that if any such amendments were passed, they would block the ratification process.